Written by on . Last updated December 3rd, 2024.

 Based on scientific estimates by the US Geographic Survey (USGS), the risk of high fatalities for this earthquake is classified at level GREEN (low).
 They expect an 65% likelyhood of between 0 and 1 fatalities, and a 96% chance that the number of fatalities falls no higher than 10.

-The highest earthquake impact level for this earthquake is VI, which corresponds with strong shaking and probably light damage.
-Roughly 4,200 people are expected to be exposed to this level.
-The majority of people (roughly 3.4 million) live in an area exposed to level IV, where light shaking and likely no damage is expected.
+Strong shaking and probably light damage may have been experienced by an estimated 3,100 people.
+At VI, it is the highest MMI level this earthquake has caused.
+The majority of people (roughly 3.1 million) live in an area exposed to level IV, where light shaking and likely no damage is expected.

 People in 2 countries have been exposed to shaking.
-Roughly 4.4 million people were exposed to shaking in Cuba , with level VI (strong shaking, probably light damage) as the highest recorded.
-Roughly 1.3 million people were exposed to shaking in Jamaica .
+In Cuba , around 4.3 million people, with impact levels up to VI (strong shaking, probably light damage).
+Roughly 1.5 million people were exposed to shaking in Jamaica .

 People MMI Level Shaking Damage